giorgossaridakis/reccurse/README.md

 Reccurse has reached distribution phase.
 I think it's one of a kind, considering all years of computer software.

-Executables has been compiled on Ubuntu 22.04 LTS, OpenBSD 7.2, Fedora Workstation 36-37 and Arch Linux 2023.
+Executables has been statically compiled on Ubuntu 22.04 LTS, OpenBSD 7.2.

 If your OS is different from all the above, I will build it for you.

 reccurse in this repository should run on just about every Linux platform.

-***caution: rename your executable to reccurse .It must be executed from it's containing directory.
+***caution: rename your executable to reccurse .

 Reccurse is proprietary software.